hargata/lubelog_docs/installation/troubleshooting.md

 >| 3.
 Clear your browser's cache or perform a hard reload(hit CTRL+SHIFT+R multiple times on most browsers)
 >| 4.
 Check if the site works as intended on the [demo site](https://demo.lubelogger.com)

->| ### Can't Send Email via SMTP
+>| ### Can't Send Email via SMTP - Authentication Error
 >| Note that for most email providers, you can no longer use your account password to authenticate and must instead generate an app password for LubeLogger to be able to authenticate on your behalf to your email provider's SMTP server.
+Note that certain email providers have completely phased out basic authentication for SMTP and is pushing for OAuth, LubeLogger does not support this method of authentication for emails, you must use a relay or switch to a different provider that still supports basic auth.

+>| ### Can't Send Email via SMTP - Works only when Testing
+>| Restart the container/app.
+You have most likely hit the inotify/file watcher limit, which prevents the server settings configuration file from getting reloaded.

 >| #### Gmail SMTP Authentication Error
 >|